 Lemmaphyllum microphyllum is a widespread species, occurring throughout China, Korea, India, Japan, the Philippines, and Asiatic Islands.
 It is a wonderful epiphytic fern, whose fronds only reach about .5 inch.
-Fertile fronds will reach about 2″, but are very narrow.
-It especially loves to grow on treefern, but cork also works well.
-It will grow in a pot so long as the substrate is well drained.
-Like many small fern species, it is slow growing (but not difficult).
+Fertile fronds will reach about 2″ but are very narrow.
+It especially loves to grow on tree-fern, but cork also works well.
+It will grow in a pot so long as the substrate is well-drained.
+Like many small fern species, it is slow-growing (but not difficult).

 This is likely the most widely available Dischidia, and also goes by the name “Million Hearts’.
 The leaves stay very small, about 1/3 -1/2 inch, cascading out of a basket to make a showy robust plant.
-The flowers are small and white, and occur singly on the main stem.
-This species is from the Phillipines and enjoys high humidity and good drainage.
+The flowers are small and white and occur singly on the main stem.
+This species is from the Philippines and enjoys high humidity and good drainage.
 It can be grown in a basket or mounted epiphytically.